JerBouma/FinanceDatabase/CONTRIBUTING.md

 - **website**: if applicable, enter the website.
 - **market_cap**: based on [market cap categorization](https://www.investopedia.com/investing/market-capitalization-defined/) define the market cap.

 If in any case you are not able to acquire data for a specific category, keep the field blank so that it is clear that there is no data available.
 For any of these options, make sure you use an existing category so that it remains compact.
-For example, the sectors, industry groups and industries adhere to the [GICS categorisation](https://www.msci.com/our-solutions/indexes/gics).
+For example, the sectors, industry groups and industries adhere to the [The Global Industry Classification Standard (GICS®)](https://www.msci.com/our-solutions/indexes/gics) as created by MSCI.

 # Advanced (Developers)
 If you know your way around Git and GitHub this is the preferred way of providing updates.
 In any case, I still provide information regarding how to set up Git.